Skip to main content

 Yes.
 One of the reasons this MFA program is so unique is that it allows the student to focus on and/or discover other interests.
 As a graduate student, you will be able to (and are encouraged to) take advanced classes in departments such as Performance Studies, Radio-TV-Film, Theatre and more.
 Some examples of such classes are Studies in Film Noir & Neo Noir, Adaptation and Stage of Texts, a seminar on Media and Performance, Computer Animation, Dramatic Directing, Studies in American Theatre and Drama.

 Depending on the classes you elect to take, your instructors will most likely vary each quarter.
-Northwestern instructors are working writers with a wealth of experience and anecdotes (see faculty).
+Northwestern instructors are working writers with a wealth of experience (see faculty).
 They understand the Art of Writing, the Business of Writing, and the Life of a Writer.